aw-birdgang/polymarket-demo/contract/docs/prediction-market.md

 3. Potential Reentrancy
 - nonReentrant applied to placeBet and claimWinnings.

-4. Unlimited Bet Sizes
+4. Unlimited Event Sizes
-- Bet must be >0, preventing spam transactions.
+- Event must be >0, preventing spam transactions.

 5. Question Length Validation
 - createMarket validates that questions are between 5 and 200 characters.